BenGJ10/Digital-Twin/README.md

-# MyDigitalTwin
+# Digital Twin

-MyDigitalTwin is a personalized AI chatbot that mirrors your personality, providing a conversational experience tailored to your unique traits and preferences.
-Built with a modern tech stack, it features a sleek, professional frontend with a white and green theme and a robust backend powered by FastAPI and OpenAI's API.
-This project showcases end-to-end development, from API-driven backend logic to an interactive, user-friendly interface.
+- **Digital Twin** is a personalized AI chatbot that mirrors your personality, providing a conversational experience tailored to your unique traits and preferences.

+- Built with a modern tech stack, it features a sleek, professional frontend with a white and green theme and a robust backend powered by FastAPI and OpenAI's API.

+- This project showcases end-to-end development, from API-driven backend logic to an interactive, user-friendly interface.

 ## Features